 The Essential Introduction to Aboriginal Art (25 Facts)

 There’s a lot of misinformation out there about Australian Aboriginal people and art.
-That’s why we made this guide, which was created in collaboration with leading Aboriginal curator Nici Cumpston (Barkindji) and Aboriginal scholar Jilda Andrews (Yuwaalaraay).
+That’s why we made this introductory guide, which was created in collaboration with leading Aboriginal curator Nici Cumpston (Barkindji) and Aboriginal scholar Jilda Andrews (Yuwaalaraay).

-Australian Aboriginal art and culture is the oldest continuous tradition on the planet.
+Australian Aboriginal art and culture is the oldest continuous art tradition on the planet.
 In the last century it has also emerged as one of the world’s most important contemporary art movements.
 Whether on bark, canvas or in new media, Aboriginal artists have used art to express the power and beauty of their culture, across cultures: to show their enduring connection to, and responsibility for, ancestral lands and the continuity of their identities and beliefs.

 1. Aboriginal people are diverse, and their art is too.

 Some people are familiar with the Western Desert art movement, sometimes known as “dot painting.”
 However, Aboriginal people are diverse, and so is their art practice, just like artists anywhere.
 In fact, there are two overarching groups of people who are Indigenous to Australia: mainland Aboriginal people and Torres Strait Islanders, who live on the islands off the northern coast of Queensland.
 There are about five distinct language groups among Torres Strait Islanders, and their art and cultural traditions are very different.
 All together, there are over 120 distinct Indigenous Australian language groups– there were originally 250 languages and over 500 dialects.
 Click here to see the zoomable map of Indigenous language groups in Australia, made by AIATSIS.

 2. What materials do Indigenous Australian artists use?